Findent: indent and relabel Fortran sources

 - does not 'beautify' the source: if I put 3 spaces somewhere in the middle of a line, they should be preserved

-- does not break long lines: every decent compiler can handle long lines
+- does not break long lines: every decent compiler can handle long lines, and breaking lines by hand is not that difficult or time consuming

 - is capable to process 'tabbed input' (i.e. a tab is used in the first 6 characters of a fixed-format Fortran line)

-- indents correctly from Fortran-4 to Fortran-2008 or later
+- indents correctly from Fortran-4 to Fortran-2018 or later

-- it works on a line-per-line basis, so that the indenting can start anywhere
+- works on a line-per-line basis, so that the indenting can start and end at any line in the source

 The indenter does not have to parse a Fortran statement completely, but it should not be easily fooled by constructs like: